achirramadhan/bangkit-final-jkt-1-e/Backend/README.md

    If it shows Python 3, substitute all `python` commands below with `python3`.

    Otherwise, install Python 3.
-2. Open terminal or command prompt.
-3. Create virtual environment in this folder by executing
+3. Create virtual environment in this directory by executing
    ```
    python -m venv env
    ```